TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_mks_sbase_screen.md

 ## Overview

-Currently, only screens that use a serial connection can be connected to the GTR
+Only screens that use a serial connection can be connected to the MKS Sbase v1.3

 ### Board.txt Preparation

 To enable a screen to function correctly, the following lines need to be added to the board.txt file.

 ```
-serial.aux.rxTxPins = {PD_9, PD_8}
+serial.aux.rxTxPins = {0.3, 0.2}
 ```

+{% include important.html content="A screen can't be used in conjunction with upgrading the WiFi adapter via DWC as there is only one serial connection available." %}

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a class="noCrossRef" href="#paneldue" data-toggle="tab">PanelDue</a></li>